 Let $X$ be a paracompact Hausdorff space with a fixed free involution and let $\mathbb{S}^n$ be the unit $n$-sphere equipped with the antipodal involution.
-Conner and Floyd \cite{Conner} asked the following question: \textit{For which integer $n$, is there a $\mathbb{Z}_2$-equivariant map of $\mathbb{S}^n$ into $X$, but no such map of $\mathbb{S}^{n+1}$ into $X$?} In view of the Borsuk-Ulam theorem, the answer to the question for $X = \mathbb{S}^n$ is $n$.
+Conner and Floyd \cite{Conner} asked the following question.

+Question: For which integer $n$, is there a $\mathbb{Z}_2$-equivariant map from $\mathbb{S}^n$ to $X$, but no such map from $\mathbb{S}^{n+1}$ to $X$?
+In view of the Borsuk-Ulam theorem, the answer to the question for $X = \mathbb{S}^n$ is $n$.
 Motivated by the classical results of Lyusternik- Shnirel'man \cite{Lyusternik}, Borsuk-Ulam \cite{Borsuk}, Yang \cite{Yang1, Yang2, Yang3} and Bourgin \cite{Bourgin}, Conner and Floyd defined the index of the involution on $X$ as

 It is natural to consider the purely cohomological criteria to study the above question.
 The best known and most easily managed cohomology class are the characteristic classes with coefficients in $\mathbb{Z}_2$.
-Generalizing the Yang's index \cite{Yang2}, Conner and Floyd defined where $w \in H^1(X/G; \mathbb{Z}_2 )$ is the Stiefel-Whitney class of the principal $G$-bundle $X \to X/G.$ Since $\textrm{{co-ind}}_{ \mathbb{Z}_2}(\mathbb{S}^n)$ = $n$, by \cite[(4.5)]{Conner}, we have
+Let $w \in H^1(X/G; \mathbb{Z}_2 )$ be the Stiefel-Whitney class of the principal $G$-bundle $X \to X/G$.
+Generalizing the Yang's index \cite{Yang2}, Conner and Floyd defined Since $\textrm{{co-ind}}_{ \mathbb{Z}_2}(\mathbb{S}^n)$ = $n$, by \cite[(4.5)]{Conner}, we have

-Also, since $X$ is paracompact Hausdorff, we can take a classifying map $c : X/G \to B_G$ for the principal $G$-bundle $X \to X/G$.
+Also, since $X$ is paracompact Hausdorff, we can take a classifying map for the principal $G$-bundle $X \to X/G$.
 If $k: X/G \to X_G$ is a homotopy equivalence, then $\rho k : X/G \to B_G$ also classifies the principal $G$-bundle $X \to X/G$ and hence it is homotopic to $c$.
 Therefore it suffices to consider the map The image of the Stiefel-Whitney class of the universal principal $G$-bundle $G \hookrightarrow E_G \longrightarrow B_G$ is the Stiefel-Whitney class of the principal $G$-bundle $X \to X/G$.

 Let $X \simeq_2 L_p^{2m-1}(q)$ be a finitistic space with a free involution.
 The Smith-Gysin sequence associated to the principal $G$-bundle $X \to X/G$ shows that the Stiefel-Whitney class is non-zero.